carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 of the computing systems on the [Top-500](https://www.top500.org) list are HPC systems.
 HPC systems are uniquely identifed with names and exist in specific, fixed locations on Earth.
-The word "cluster" is often used for an HPC computing center where a collection HPC systems which share common networking and storage and are tightly intergrated to support common compute intensive tasks.
+The word "cluster" is often used for an HPC computing center where a collection HPC systems which share common networking and storage and are tightly integrated to support common compute intensive tasks.

 ## Logging in